Intreecom/robotlb/tutorial.md

 # This is our client.
 [Peer]
-# Client's puclic key.
+# Client's public key.
 PublicKey  = BBBBBBBBBBBBBBBBBBBBBBBBBBBBB=
-# Allowed IPs for the client to claim within wireguard network.
+# Allowed IPs for the client to claim within WireGuard's network.
 AllowedIPs = 10.4.0.2/32
 ```